aditen/hw-cs-sb-classifier/README.md

 # :ledger: TODOs

 - Minor code adaptions
+    - Add running.py with Runner class where experiments can be run and one single run_script with arg parser flags
     - In data collection methodology comparison:
       - Add table with classes and number of samples
       - Add second table with splits and number of samples for appendix